Somewhere between fashion trends and marketing trends, we all grew up.

 - Less than a minute – That’s the average Google Search session.

-- 3% of Google search clicks are on images even though they appear in 11% search results.
+- 3% of Google search clicks are on images even though they appear in 11% of search results.

 - Search network (Click-through rate: 3.17%) works better than display network (Click-through rate: 0.46%) on Google.